 You are assumed to have adequate skills in the use of MS Word and Excel, internet browsers and search engines.
 You are also assumed to be familiar with Canvas.
 If you feel you do not have adequate skills, please discuss the matter with the unit convenor.

 There are no additional costs beyond unit enrolment fees and the textbook cost (only if purchased which is voluntary).
 However, each student must contribute an equal amount to their team for the micro-finance challenge.
-The maximum capital allowed for each group is $48 and the maximum number of students per team is 6.

 Work placement, internships or practicums

 - MBA Trimester 1, 2023, On-Campus, UCI - Royal Institute of Management, Bhutan (211135)